 Companies with In-House Counsel

 Consider contacting me when your in-house counsel is temporarily stretched too thin because of big projects, growth, ongoing litigation, or have particular needs in Wisconsin or Louisiana.
 I am available to handle overflow work or perform one-off projects on an as-needed basis, and at a fraction of the costs of most hourly law firm rates.
-My extensive experience litigating claims on behalf of insurance companies in state court, federal court, workers’ compensation court, and small claims courts can be helpful to you.
+My extensive experience representing physicians, along with litigating claims on behalf of insurance companies in arbitrations, state court, federal court, workers’ compensation court, and small claims courts can be helpful to you.
 I can add value to your in-house team and can be on-call when the need arises.